SharonV33/guess-that-album/README.md

 on the official website.
 I found the documentation quite easy to follow and there were quite a lot of examples.
 Together with the documentation and the example of my teacher I was ready to get started.
 I first downloaded the example and made sure I understood it, then I added a feature which would not only send a message but also a name.

+My next step was using the name and message for making a guess.
+This guess will then need to be compared to the name of the current album.
+If the guess is correct, I need to change the current album and add that user to the leaderboard.
+For all this, I added a message type to the message.
+If the user submits a guess, the message type is 'guess'.
+In this step, the user's name and guess.
+Next, I check the answer.
+If the answer is correct I send a message with the type 'albumGuessed'.
+With this message type, I un-blur the album art, show a message with the name of the winner and update the leaderboard.
+After this, I set a timeout in my project of 3 seconds to keep the un-blurred album on screen for a bit.
+Lastly, I emit a message with the type 'newAlbum'.
+This re-runs the function which saves a random album into the localstorage of the server and places this image into the page.
+After this the cycle starts again.

 ## Data management
 Data lifecycle diagram